 The Bone Grafting Results

-Dr. Clemenza will monitor your recovery, but it typically takes several months for the bone graft to fully heal and new bone to grow and harden.
+Dr. Clemenza will monitor your recovery, but it typically takes several months for the bone graft to fully heal and for new bone to grow and harden.
 You should not feel any discomfort during this process because it all happens below the gums.
 Dental implant surgery can be performed once the new bone is strong enough to support the implants.

 Contact Us for Bone Grafting